khaled-FH/google_capstone/README.md

 Project ultimate goal is to design marketing strategies aimed at converting casual riders into annual members, so business question assigned to me to answer is : How do annual members and casual riders use Cyclistic bikes differently?
 # Project's data Summary
 Data available in separate monthly ZIP format files to download and after extracting the files we get CSV format files, and the summary is as shown below:

 <img src="00-data_summary.png" alt="data_summary"/>

-# Data Eploration
+# Data Exploration
 When opening the data using Microsoft Excel, I noticed that the program is spending much time to open the file so I decided to start the project using Google BigQuery.
 First step after uploading the data to the data set is to confirm if the tables contains the same number of columns in the same order with the same schema which is confirmed and all tables contain the same structure as per the below screenshot for one of the tables schema

 <img src="01-table_schema.png" alt="table_schema"/>